frankk00/chrisw/README.rst

 Installation
 ============
-Chrisw is not ready for release now.
-It's still under heavily development.
+**Chrisw is not ready for release now.
+It's still under heavily development.**

-All data is logged on the server. **Even you remove it from the site**.
+All data is logged on the server.
+Even you remove it from the site.
 It's for debugging usage, please don't use it for production environment.

 Instructions: